anonymousauthors001/AGS-GNN/README.md

-# How to Run AGS-GNN
+# Running AGS-GNN

-## Dataset
+### Dataset

-File `Submodular/Dataset.py`
+Check file `Submodular/Dataset.ipynb` to see how dataset are loaded.

-### Utitlies
+### Ranking

-In the `Submodular` folder we have utitlies function to load dataset, similarity ranking, submodular ranking, and all other utitlies function implementation
+In the `Submodular` folder we have utitlies function to load dataset, similarity ranking, submodular ranking, and all other utitlies function implementation.
+These files can be run standalone and you can test on dataset to see how they work.

+- `Submodular/KNNWeights.ipynb` for nearest neighbor based feature similarity ranking

+- `Submodular/SubmodularWeights.ipynb` for submodular optimization based diversity ranking

+- `Submodular/PretrainedLinkFast.ipynb` is the regression model to train and learn edge weights or learn similarity function

+### Samplers: Node Sampler and Graph Samplers

+Check the standalone samplers and run it on the dataset to create batches to make sure your system is working properly.

+- `Submodular/AGSNodeSampler.ipynb` is for weighted node sampling, we can create multiple batches with different types of samples.

+- `Submodular/AGSGraphSampler.ipynb` is for weighted graph sampling, we can create multiple batches with different types of graph sampling.

-#### Our Cuda C++ implementation of Weighted Neighborhood Sampler
+#### PS: We used Cuda C++ implementation of Weighted Neighborhood Sampler

 We modified the `torch-sparse==0.6.12` for neighborhood sampler.
 The original random sampler,